rbadillo/geomex/README.md

 	a) ./SetupNodejs.sh

-How to Export/Import Mysql Data
+How to Export/Import Mysql Database
 ======

 1.- Export